kanehekili/VideoCut/README.md

 ## Prerequisites
 * python2.7
-* OpenCV 2.4 or OPENCV 3
+* OpenCV 2.4 or OPENCV 3 (must be build with ffmpeg)
 * ffmpeg 2.7.x
 * python2-pyqt4